Part VI

 - Name the agency.
 “I hear that you are hurting.
 I cannot fix that for you.
 What is your request for yourself?”

-- Refuse the ransom.
+- Refuse the leverage.
 Do not let their fragility hold your truth hostage.
 You can be kind without being compliant.

 3. The Distorted Field (Severe Dysregulation)